An application of a generalization of Artin's primitive root conjecture in the theory of monoid rings: Remarks

-Table \ref{data} compares the approximate density $\# (E_2'(p) \cap [1,10^6]) / \#( \mathcal{P} \cap [1,10^6])$ to $a(p)$, for the first ten values of $p$.
+Empirical evidence appears to support our GRH-conditional result that $d(E_2(p)) = a(p)$.
+Table \ref{data} compares the approximate density $\# (E_2(p) \cap [1,10^6]) / \#( \mathcal{P} \cap [1,10^6])$ to $a(p)$, for the first ten values of $p$.
 It is interesting to note that for $p<100$, the percentage error in the approximate density is substantially larger for $p=3$ than it is for other primes.
 This appears to persist as we increase the size of the primes included in the approximation.
 It might be interesting to know the source of this phenomenon.

-So where is the Riemann hypothesis, exactly?
-It's buried a bit.
-Lenstra's \cite[Theorem (3.1)]{lenstra} is a consequence of Cooke and Weinberger's \cite[Theorem 1.1]{cw}, which gives an asymptotic expression for the counting function of the set of prime ideals in an abelian extension of number fields, that belong to a fixed coset of the kernel of the Artin map, and fail to split completely in the splitting fields of certain polynomials of the form $X^{m}-w$.
-Akin to the proof of the prime number theorem, it is the analytic techniques used to prove Cooke and Weinberger's theorem that require the assumption of GRH.
+For $p > 3$, determining membership in $E(p)$ in general appears to be somewhat challenging.
+The condition $\deg \gcd(\Phi_q,T_{p,q}) >0 $ (remember that the GCD is being computed over $\F_p$) is easy enough to test with a computer algebra system (once one recognizes that $\gcd(\Phi_q,T_{p,q} ) = \gcd(\Phi_q,\overline{T_{p,q}})$).
+But as we have seen, this will only detect those $q \in E(p)$ for which $\Phi_q$ has a traceless {\em irreducible} factor, and these $q$ comprise a proper subset $E'(p)$ of the set $E(p)$ in which we are we are interested.
+It would be interesting to know the precise extent to which $E'(p)$ and $E(p)$ differ.